calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 * [Computing Curriculum is not just about code - its political power](https://mirandanet.ac.uk/blog/2017/09/02/coding-lessons-computing-curriculum/) See closing two paragraphs

-Summary (30min)
+Summary (whole group 15min to 30min?)
 -------

-Shared whiteboard: put all the ideas you have encountered this session that you will consider using or following up.
+Shared whiteboard: Put all the ideas you have encountered this session that you will consider using or following up.

-Please fill out the feedback.
+I value your 2min of feedback.